elastic/integrations/packages/dga/docs/README.md

 Create a data view for the indices that are enriched by the pipeline.

-In **Machine Learning > Anomaly Detection**, when you create a job, you should see an option to `Use preconfigured jobs` with a card for Domain Generated Algorithm (DGA) detection.
+In **Machine Learning > Anomaly Detection**, when you create a job, you should see an option to `Use preconfigured jobs` with a card for `DGA`.
 When you select the card, you will see a pre-configured anomaly detection job that you can enable depending on what makes the most sense for your environment.
 Note this job is only useful for indices that have been enriched by the ingest pipeline.

 ### (Optional) Enable Security rules